 Alongside pieces for large orchestras such as Sound and Fury, the violin concerto Synapse (2009), and Echo-Daimónon for piano, electronics and orchestra (2012), recent years have also seen the premieres of Philippe Manoury’s string quartets (Stringendo and Tensio, both 2010; Melencolia, 2013; Fragmenti, 2016) and instrumental works with electronics (Partita I for viola, 2007; Partita II for violin, 2012; Le temps, mode d’emploi for two pianos, 2014).
 The collaborative music theatre project Kein Licht, based on Elfriede Jelinek’s text of the same name, was devised together with the stage director Nicolas Stemann and premiered at the RuhrTriennale 2017, before performances in Strasbourg, Paris, Zagreb and Luxembourg.

 The moment of interaction characterises his approach to large orchestras: he turns them into a sound laboratory where new interactive possibilities are tested.
 This increasingly includes the spatial arrangement of musicians in the concert hall, for example in his work In situ, awarded the Orchestral Prize in Donaueschingen in 2013.
 Inspired by François-Xavier Roth, who conducted the premiere, Philippe Manoury is extending the composition into the Köln Trilogie, a large-scale spatial triptych for the Gürzenich Orchestra Cologne.
-After Ring (2016) and a repeat performance of In situ (2017), the trilogy will be completed with the premiere of LabOratorium for two singers, two actors, vocal ensemble, choir, orchestra, electronics and direction by Nicolas Stemann in May 2019 in Cologne, before performances at the Hamburg Elbphilharmonie and the Philharmonie de Paris.
+After Ring (2016) and a repeat performance of In situ (2017), the trilogy is completed with the premiere of LabOratorium for two singers, two actors, vocal ensemble, choir, orchestra, electronics and direction by Nicolas Stemann in May 2019 in Cologne, before performances at the Hamburg Elbphilharmonie and the Philharmonie de Paris.
 In March 2019, a part of the trilogy will be performed in the United Kingdom for the first time, when François-Xavier Roth leads the London Symphony Orchestra in Ring.
 As part of Philippe Manoury’s position as “Composer for Cologne”, the Gürzenich Orchestra Cologne also gave the premiere of his new flute concerto Saccades, written for Emmanuel Pahud, in July 2018.

 The 2018/19 season also contains a series of world and national premieres.
 The GrauSchumacher Piano Duo will start the season by giving the Japanese premiere of Le temps, mode d’emploi in the Suntory Hall.
 As part of the composer’s position as Visiting Composer to the Sao Paulo Symphony Orchestra, they will give the Brazilian premiere of the flute concerto Saccades, with Emmanuel Pahud under conductor Thierry Fischer.
 The percussion concerto États d’alerte will have its first French performance in November in Strasbourg.
 Philippe Manoury has also developed a special “signature sonore” for the new La Scala theatre in Paris, an acoustic environment which will mark the daily life of the venue, which will be live from September.
 At the end of the season the composer will be in Tokyo as a juror of the Toru Takemitsu Composition Awards, where he will be the subject of portrait concerts featuring ensemble and orchestral works, including another performance of Saccades by flautist Mario Caroli with the Tokyo Metropolitan Symphony Orchestra under Peter Rundel.